jmatthiesen/cordova-meetup-presentations/vstaco-getting-started/15 minute tutorial.md

 # Visual Studio TACO in 15 minutes
 #Overview
-Apache Cordova is an open-source framework that allows you to write apps for Android, iOS Windows, and other mobile platforms, using nothing but HTML, CSS, and JavaScript.
+Apache Cordova is an open-source framework that allows you to write apps for Android, iOS, Windows, and other mobile platforms, using nothing but HTML, CSS, and JavaScript.
 The apps built by Cordova are called hybrid apps - they aren't native apps and they aren't simple web apps, but a combination of both.
 Hybrid apps can have access to native device APIs and their layout rendering is done via Web views instead of the platform's native UI framework.

 To help you build apps using Cordova, Microsoft Visual Studio 2015 includes the Visual Studio Tools for Apache Cordova (also known as TACO).